 Chapter 10: Preparation for Meditation

-Inwardly, we are connected with everything in the world, but it appears outwardly that we are disconnected from all things.
+We are inwardly connected with everything in the world, but outwardly it appears that we are disconnected from all things.
 If we are really disconnected from things, we cannot have desire for things; but if we are connected with everything, then also we cannot have desire for anything.
 So, desire seems to be a kind of unscientific attitude of the mind which cannot be justified either way.
-If we are really disconnected, we cannot have anything – so, why should we desire anything?
+If we are really disconnected, we cannot have anything, so why should we desire anything?
 But if we are really connected to everything, where is the point in desiring anything?

 Outwardly, we are not connected to anything.
 What physical connection have we got with things of the world?
 Everything is scattered hither and thither, unrelated, unconnected, with nothing meaningful cementing the objects or things.
 I am sitting here, and you are sitting there; what is our connection?
 There is absolutely no connection.
 This is one side of the issue.
 The other side of the matter is that we are really connected—subtly, inwardly, by invisible threads.
-So, this invisible connectedness of ours inwardly with everything in the world presses hard upon our outward life in the world of the society of things; and it is that pressure that expresses itself as desire for things outwardly.
+This inward invisible connectedness of ours with everything in the world presses hard upon our outward life in the world of the society of things; and it is that pressure that expresses itself outwardly as desire for things.

-We long for the objects of the world, though they are apparently not connected with us outwardly.
-This longing is due to an inward feature not visible to the physical eyes; but, as I said, this inward feature comes in conflict with the outer conditions.
+We long for the objects of the world, though outwardly they are apparently not connected with us.
+This longing is due to an inward feature not visible to the physical eyes but, as I said, this inward feature comes in conflict with the outer conditions.
 That is why there can be desire at all.
 If there is no such contradiction or conflict, there is no point in desiring anything.
-To repeat: if we are disconnected with things, there cannot be desire; if we are connected with things, then also there cannot be desire.
-So, desire is something which we cannot understand, and yet we are under its grips; we are pressed hard by it, and we are like puppets dancing to the tune of these peculiar pressures which have taken possession of us completely.
+To repeat: if we are disconnected from things, there cannot be desire; if we are connected with things, then also there cannot be desire.
+So, desire is something which we cannot understand, and yet we are under its grip.
+We are pressed hard by it, and we are like puppets dancing to the tune of these peculiar pressures which have taken possession of us completely.

-It is imperative that the seeker of truth, the practicant of yoga, should find time to be alone for a few hours of the day for the purpose of this analytic effort—which is yoga, precisely.
+It is imperative that the seeker of Truth, the practicant of yoga, should find time to be alone for a few hours of the day for the purpose of this analytic effort—which is yoga, precisely.
 For this, we have to be seated in a comfortable posture.
-We cannot practice yoga walking on the road, just as we cannot have our lunch or dinner walking on the streets; we have to be seated at a table or comfortably in a posture.
-Well, we can eat our food even walking on the road, but the body will not receive that food because it has not been taken in a manner that is acceptable to the human system.
-While we can chant the divine name and do japa even walking on the road – and it is quite good, as far as it goes – that will not be sufficient because its intensity is inadequate.
+We cannot practise yoga walking on the road, just as we cannot have our lunch or dinner walking on the streets; we have to be seated at a table or in a comfortable posture.
+Well, we can eat our food even while walking on the road, but the body will not receive that food because it has not been taken in a manner that is acceptable to the human system.
+While we can chant the divine name and do japa even while walking on the road, and it is quite good, as far as it goes, that will not be sufficient because its intensity is inadequate.
 Inasmuch as this is a very serious practice, it requires a seated posture and utter isolation, wherein the body and the mind come together in collaboration for a single purpose.

-Now, all this is, no doubt, a difficult thing for the busy industrialist or the commercialist, the office-goer or the labourer.
-All this is accepted.
+Now, it is accepted that all this is, no doubt, a difficult thing for the busy industrialist or the commercialist, the office-goer or the labourer.
 But it all depends upon the value that we give to what we regard as the aim of our life.
 Where there is no interest, there cannot be consistent effort; and we cannot have interest in anything unless we recognise value in that thing.
 So, it all depends finally upon what we regard as our primary value in life.
 If it is making money that is our value, well, we make money and spend our life in amassing wealth.
 There are people who amass gold and silver, and die without enjoying it.
-There are people who have other sets of values – name, fame, power, authority.
+There are people who have other sets of values, such as name, fame, power, authority.
 After their death, they would like to have a tablet fixed on their tomb: “Here is a hero!”
 He has gone, nobody knows where, but even after death he wants name and fame.

 Then, the mind will concentrate.
 It will not get distracted.
 Why does the mind get distracted?
 It feels a disconnection between the aim of life that we have set before ourselves, and the activities in which it is engaged in its daily life.
 My aim of life is one thing, and what I do every day is another thing.
 There is a tension, and the mind cannot concentrate on the aim of life because it is engaged in something else.
 But is it really something else?
 This is what is to be decided first.
 If it is something else, how would we be engaged in it?

-There is that essential tension – the subject with which I commenced today – between our inward nature and our outward conditions of life, which is the cause of desire; and all difficulties can be said to arise from desire.
+There is that essential tension, the subject with which I commenced today, between our inward nature and our outward conditions of life, which is the cause of desire.
+All difficulties can be said to arise from desire.
 Inasmuch as desire is such a difficult thing to understand on account of its peculiar character, our difficulties are also something difficult to understand.
 So we cannot solve our difficulties.
 Everything is difficult because, basically, there is a mix-up of values.
 This confused relation between the outer conditions of life and the object of the inward aspiration should be clarified completely.

 This is the main task of philosophy, or philosophical analysis.
 Sankhya precedes yoga, knowledge precedes all effort, and philosophy is the basis of all ethical endeavour and psychological analysis.
-This is the philosophy and the ethical background of the actual practice of yoga, which will immediately take effect if the preparation that has been made is sufficient.
-If the gunpowder is dry enough, immediately it will catch fire.
+This is the philosophy and the ethical background of the actual practise of yoga, which will immediately take effect if the preparation that has been made is sufficient.
+If the gunpowder is dry enough, it will immediately catch fire.
 If it is wet, it will not.
-Likewise, if the preparation is adequate, if the understanding is clear, if we have no complaints to make, and if our adjustments are properly made, then meditation – which is the real meaning of yoga – will not be difficult for us.
+Likewise, if the preparation is adequate, if the understanding is clear, if we have no complaints to make, and if our adjustments are properly made, then meditation, which is the real meaning of yoga, will not be difficult for us.
 Like an arrow running towards its target, the mind will go to the object of meditation.
 There will be no distraction.
-Distraction is caused by the feeling that there are valuable particular objects outside, irrespective of the fact that our aim of life is something else – on which we are trying to meditate.
+Distraction is caused by the feeling that there are valuable objects outside, irrespective of the fact that our aim of life is something else, on which we are trying to meditate.
 So, we have not brought about a reconciliation between the outer objects of sense discretely present in the world and our aim of life, which we say is God, the Absolute, and so on.

-There is a philosophical misconception in our minds; and as long as this misconception is there, yoga cannot be practiced.
-This is part of the reason why the Bhagavadgita warns us that yoga has to be based on Sankhya – which is called Buddhi Yoga in the language of the Bhagavadgita, which means the yoga of understanding.
+There is a philosophical misconception in our minds, and as long as this misconception is there, yoga cannot be practised.
+This is part of the reason why the Bhagavadgita warns us that yoga has to be based on sankhya, which is called buddhi yoga in the language of the Bhagavadgita, which means the yoga of understanding.

-Now we come to the actual essence of yoga practice, which is the final stroke that we deal upon the problem of life as a whole, and that is the outward preparations for meditation and the inward processes of meditation – both of which later on become a single effort of a total harmony of ourselves with the entire existence.
+Now we come to the actual essence of yoga practice, which consists of the outward preparations for meditation and the inward processes of meditation, which later on become a single effort of a total harmony of ourselves with the entire existence.
+This is the final stroke that we deal upon the problem of life as a whole.